apache/spark/docs/ml-datasource.md

 ---

 In this section, we introduce how to use data source in ML to load data.
-Beside some general data sources such as Parquet, CSV, JSON and JDBC, we also provide some specific data source for ML.
+Beside some general data sources such as Parquet, CSV, JSON and JDBC, we also provide some specific data sources for ML.

 **Table of Contents**